panzerdp/dmitripavlutin.com/posts/064-template-strings/index.md

 The string literal wrapped in backticks `` ` `` is also named *template string*.
 This is the literal that supports the string interpolation.

-Let's detail into the template strings.
+Let's detail the template strings.

 ## 2. The placeholders